Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 However, if a problem arises unexpectedly, it’s lucky for you that the Cart2Cart tech support team works 24/7.
 Just get in touch.

-If everything proceeds just fine, Cart2Cart will need minimal, if not zero, input for the subsequent few hours.
+If everything proceeds smoothly, Cart2Cart will need minimal, if any, input for the next few hours.
 All data is imported from Magento 1 and successively mapped onto Magento 2.

 In the meantime, you can monitor the progress from your Cart2Cart account.
 Alternatively, close the window and wait for updates as you handle your business on the source store.

-Whatever you opt for, ultimately, Cart2Cart will email you an alert when you complete the Magento migration 1-to-2.
+Whatever you opt for, ultimately, Cart2Cart will email you an alert when you complete the Magento migration from version 1 to version 2.

-Well, that should be it as regards switching Magento1 to Magento2.
+That should be it as regards switching Magento 1 to Magento 2.

-You want to countercheck and review everything on your Magento2 target store, from layout, functionalities, and attributes to the nitty-gritty.
+You want to double-check and review everything on your Magento 2 target store, from layout, functionalities, and attributes to the nitty-gritty.
 As a final measure of confirmation, you can also conduct a few shopping and transaction tests.

 Now, if everything clicks, treat yourself to a bottle of champagne and raise a toast to your new feat.
 You’ve just dodged Magento1’s doomsday challenges and lurched on Magento2’s trend—bravo!